KsRenu/C-sharp_learnings/README.md

         1.helloWorld: Creation of first project and first hello world program.
-        2.SampleProblems: Solutions solved for the above mentioned questions 3.WorkoutProblems: learnings and implementations of each topic Notes : C#.pages contains the hints and notes .
+        2.SampleProblems: Solutions solved for the above mentioned questions 3.WorkoutProblems: learnings and implementations of each topic 4.addingLogic: branching and decision-making concepts implementation
+        5.workWithData: learnings on datatypes in C#
+        Notes : C#.pages contains the hints and notes .